18 Dec 2012

 (43%, Gordon & MacPhail 2009)

 Nose: starts coastal and slightly sour, but folds open nicely and displays everything a good sherry cask should have.
 Figs, leather, polished oak… with an above average amount of mint and coastal notes (wet limestone, sea breeze).
-Lovely notes of tropical fruits as well (papaya, kumquat).
+Lovely notes of tropical fruits in the background (papaya, kumquat).
 Excellent.
 Mouth: still some lovely fruity notes (oranges, tangerine) and fruit tea with an oaky sourness.
 Interesting balance of sweet & sour (I love Madeira).
 The oak is loud although it’s not excessively dry.
-Fades on soft herbs, liquorice and a hint of mustard seed and Manzanilla sherry.
+Fades on soft herbs, liquorice and a hint of mustard seed and salty Manzanilla sherry.
 Finish: medium long, with Seville oranges and the same oaky touches.